Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 To determine how much time you should dedicate to visit the Pantheon in Rome you need to consider the following:

-• Where you are located: this depends on how long it will take you to get to the famous Roman Pantheon.
+• Where you are located: on this depends how long it will take you to get to the famous Roman Pantheon.

 • How many people will be waiting to enter: remember that during the week the entrance is free, so it is normal that there will be several groups of people waiting their turn for the tour.
 In case you make a reservation for a weekend or holiday, this is not a problem, as the time you can go is shown on the reservation.

 • Duration of the tour: it lasts between 30 and 40 minutes.
-The last entrance is at 6:45 p.m.
+The last entrance is at 6:45 pm.

 Do you have a reservation to visit this Pantheon?
 In that case, ideally you should be on time, if possible, arrive 30 minutes to 1 hour before the tour starts.
 That way, you will have the opportunity to visit Piazza della Rotonda and its surroundings.